codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you steal a coat?
-You jacket.
+People are making apocalypse jokes like there’s no tomorrow.

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Instruction
+ 1. Marshall Islands
- 2. Data
+ 2. Fiji
- 3. Control
+ 3. Tuvalu
- 4. Address
+ 4. Micronesia

 <details>
   <summary>Answer</summary>
-  Instruction
+  Micronesia
 </details>